 I think Pinterest is somewhat borderline evil.
 I mean, I cannot go to Pinterest and look for “stuff” for just a minute.
 A minute turns into two minutes, and then it drags on to half an hour, and if I let myself, it could continue on for days.
 I will sit there in my pajamas, and keep clicking and pinning, and Hubby has to tear me off the laptop.
 Or worst yet, cancel the Internet connection.
 I mean, the site is so full of delicious looking goodies and projects and ideas that I would run out of time to try all of the nifty ideas and recipes in my life time.
 If you have not been exposed to Pinterest, then count your blessing.
 But then, you are missing out on a bunch of great stuff.
 So, if you decide to check it out, do so at your own risk.
 I am in no way responsible to your possible addiction to Pinterest.
 That is my disclaimer and I’m sticking to it.

 While you’re wondering why I am rambling on about Pinterest in a food blog, well, it’s because I found this recipe on Pinterest.
 The origin of the pin was traced back to Sweet Pea’s Kitchen, where she described her beautiful wedding in the Cayman Islands and her anniversary dinner.
-Then she shared with us this yummy treat, No Bake Cookies and Cream Bars.
+Then she shared with us this yummy treat, No Bake Cookies and Cream Bars, a recipe from Picky Palate.
 A few comments on Pinterest said that these bars can be used as “Lump of Coal” for Christmas, or I guess, even for Halloween due to the black color.
 Plus, I had the grandkids when I made this, so they were my guinea pigs and they did not complain at all.

 Marshmallows, Oreo cookies, and butter.
 That’s it!
-Sweet Pea’s recipe called for large marshmallows, but I had small ones.
+The recipe called for large marshmallows, but I had small ones.
 So I used that instead.

 First thing was to ground the Oreo cookies.
 No grandkids involved in this process, so all cookies from the package were accounted for.
 Granny did not cheat and nibble at these cookies either.
 Aren’t you proud of me?